ConnorFieldUser/currency_converter/README.md

 # currency_converter

-Contains code for converting several differant currency types.
+Contains code for converting several different currency types.
+Created in week three of The Iron Yard to practice init overrides.